digital-wolf-farm/html-css-style-guide/style/styleguide.md

         ```

 6. Selectors lists
-    * Every selector in a selector list should be added in a new line, no white space before comma and no empty lines between adjacent selectors - rules:
+    * Every selector in a selector list should be added in a new line, no white space before comma and no empty lines between adjacent selectors.
-    `"selector-list-comma-newline-after": "always"`
-    `"selector-list-comma-newline-before": "never-multi-line"`
-    `"selector-list-comma-space-after": "always-single-line"`
-    `"selector-list-comma-space-before": "never"`
-    `"selector-max-empty-lines": 0`

-        Example
+        Rules:
+        ```json
+        "selector-list-comma-newline-after": "always",
+        "selector-list-comma-newline-before": "never-multi-line",
+        "selector-list-comma-space-after": "always-single-line",
+        "selector-list-comma-space-before": "never",
+        "selector-max-empty-lines": 0,
+        ```

+        Example:
         ```css
         .class-6-6-A,
         .class-6-6-B {